 Treatment of Diabetes Insipidus in Children

 After adequate intravenous rehydration of the patient, desmopressin should be started for patients with central diabetes insipidus.
-Desmopressin is available in intranasal, oral and parenteral forms.
-Thiazide diuretics might be also needed to lower the urine output and can be combined with desmopressin.
+Desmopressin is available in intranasal, oral, and parenteral forms.
+Thiazide diuretics might also be needed to lower the urine output and can be combined with desmopressin.

 |NASAL DDAVP||Oral DDAVP|